rmrk-team/EquippableEIP/README.md

 2. **Why do we propose two types of parts?**

-Some parts, that are the same for all of the tokens, don't make sense to be represented by individual NFTs.
+Some parts, that are the same for all of the tokens, don't make sense to be represented by individual NFTs, so they can be represented by fixed parts.
 This reduces the clutter of the owner's wallet as well as introduces an efficient way of disseminating repetitive assets tied to NFTs.

 The slot parts allow for equipping NFTs into them.
 This provides the ability to equip unrelated NFT collections into the base NFT after the unrelated collection has been verified to compose properly.